 email_verified: boolean true -> email_verified: string/boolean mixed

-email always included -> email may be missing (Private Relay)
+email always present -> email may be absent (Private Relay)

 render_validation_error (typo) -> render_validation_error (typo copied)

-- Google’s type is consistent, so the string comparison wasn’t a problem
+- Google’s type is consistent, so the string comparison never triggered the bug

-- Google’s User creation always succeeds, so the method typo was never exposed
+- Google’s User creation always succeeds, so the method name typo was never reached

 Why Was Another Project Fine?

-The other project with the same stack was using Firebase Authentication.
+The other project using the same stack was using Firebase Authentication.

 | Approach | Direct Apple JWT verification | Firebase token verification |